mattcroat/joy-of-code/posts/threlte-github-skyline/threlte-github-skyline.md

 npm create threlte
 ```

-Select the `@threlte/core` package and `@threlte/extras` for some helpful utilities.
+Select the `@threlte/extras` optional package for some helpful utilities.
 The Threlte CLI is also going to install `three` and `@types/three` because it uses [Three.js](https://threejs.org/).

-Threlte uses [pnpm](https://pnpm.io/) and you can install the dependencies with `pnpm i` in case you skipped it during the setup, and start the development server with `pnpm run dev`.
-I'm going to remove everything inside `lib` and `routes` to start from scratch.
+Install the dependencies with `npm i` if you skipped it during the setup and start the development server with `npm run dev`.

+I'm going to start from scratch and remove everything inside `lib` and `routes`.

 ## Scene Setup